Westernization: In the Americas and Oceania

+Latin America was shaped by Iberian culture, with local religious forms also mixing with Christian influences.
+In Mexico, indigenous people adopted writing alongside their traditional oral and pictorial forms of communication.

 In Asia

 General reactions to Westernization can include fundamentalism, protectionism, or embrace to varying degrees.
 Countries such as Korea and China attempted to adopt a system of isolationism but have ultimately juxtaposed parts of Western culture into their own, often adding original and unique social influences, as exemplified by the introduction of over 1,300 locations of the traditionally Western fast-food chain McDonald's into China.
 Specific to Taiwan, the industry of bridal photography (see Photography in Taiwan) has been significantly influenced by the Western idea of "love".
 As examined by author Bonnie Adrian, Taiwanese bridal photos of today provide a striking contrast to past accepted norms, contemporary couples often displaying great physical affection and, at times, placed in typically Western settings to augment the modernity, in comparison to the historically prominent relationship, often stoic and distant, exhibited between bride and groom.
 Though Western concepts may have initially played a role in creating this cultural shift in Taiwan, the market and desire for bridal photography has not continued without adjustments and social modifications to this Western notion.